Prosperity

 Key Measures & Data Analysis

-Number of repurpose/reuse partners
+Number of potential repurpose/reuse partners

 Why is it important?

 In practice, a circular economy diverts waste from the landfill by diverting usable materials and conserving valuable land.
 When a material is no longer useful for its original purpose, it can be kept within the economy via recycling, repurpose, reuse, and repair when properly diverted, where markets and a skilled workforce exist.
 Products and materials can be productively used again and again.
-This would help the City reduce its environmental impacts, such as energy consumption and greenhouse gas emissions.
+This would aid the City in reducing its environmental impacts, such as energy consumption and greenhouse gas emissions.
 Like energy efficiency efforts, establishing a circular economy will help the City be less reliant on scarce resources such as fossil fuels.
 Finally, in the long-term, a circular economy promotes sustainable consumption and production practices which benefit both the City and residents.

 What have we been doing?